AWS

 kubectl get ingress -n dynamiq -o wide

-Create A or CNAME records for the three hostnames (nexus, synapse, ui) in Route 53 pointing to the Load Balancer address shown in the ADDRESS column.
+Create A or CNAME records for the three hostnames (nexus, ui) in Route 53 pointing to the Load Balancer address shown in the ADDRESS column.
 Once DNS propagates you should be able to visit:

-• https://ui.${BASE_DOMAIN} — Dynamiq web console
+• https://app.${BASE_DOMAIN} — Dynamiq web console

-• https://nexus.${BASE_DOMAIN} — Dynamiq API gateway
+• https://api.${BASE_DOMAIN} — Dynamiq API

 Cleanup (optional)